-All registered participants receive a race bag (aka packet or goody bag) that includes their official race number, race program with important information and promotional product samples.
-Your race bag must be picked-up on April 5 or 6 at Chaifetz Arena.
-There is No race day packet pickup for the marathon, half marathon or relay on Sunday, April 7.
+All registered participants receive a race bag (aka packet or goody bag) that includes their official race number, race information, and promotional product samples.
+Your race bag must be picked-up on April 4 or 5 at Chaifetz Arena.
+There is No race day packet pickup for the marathon, half marathon or relay on Sunday, April 6.
 For additional information on packet pickup location, times, directions etc., visit the Expo page on gostlouis.org.

 What do I need to bring to pick up my race bag?

-Participants in the marathon, half marathon, marathon relay and 5K will receive a final race confirmation sent via email a few days prior to the race, and within this email will be your race number.
+Participants in the marathon, half marathon and marathon relay will receive a final race confirmation sent via email a few days prior to the race, and within this email will be your race number.
 Please bring a copy of this confirmation and a photo ID to the Expo to receive your race bag.

 I arrived at the Expo late and did not get my requested shirt size?

 On a very limited basis, you may be faced with the situation where you go to pick up your packet and the shirt size you requested during the registration process is not available.
 With any race which require large amounts of event shirts (15,000+), the order must be placed 4-6 months in advance of the event, so a certain amount of estimation of sizes takes place.
 Even with over-ordering it is not an exact science.
 Although if this happens, it generally effects a small amount of participants.
 To ensure you receive your requested size shirt, we encourage you to visit the Expo as early as possible.